-The ARIC-NCS examination is a fully standardized sequence of interviews and procedures conducted according to a common protocol.
-The components of the Visit 6 examination at an ARIC field center are listed in Table 5.1, with reference to the corresponding study forms and the recommended sequence of administration.
+The ARIC examination is a fully standardized sequence of interviews and procedures conducted according to a common protocol.
+The components of the Visit 7 examination at an ARIC field center are listed in Table 5.1, with reference to the corresponding study forms and the recommended sequence of administration.
 Study participants are asked to fast for at least 8 hours and to abstain caffeinated beverages and from smoking on the morning of their ARIC examination.
-Following the participant's informed consent a first set of procedures and examinations is conducted in the fasting state since food intake affects the quality of the data.
+Following the participant's informed consent a first set of procedures and examinations is conducted in the fasting state.
 This group of procedures is shown in the shaded portion of Table 5.1, prior to the participant's breakfast or snack.
 With the exception of the informed consent, the procedures performed in the fasting state can be administered in any sequence while the participant is fasting.
 Consumption of caffeinated beverages should also be avoided during this time, until the participant is scheduled to have a snack.
+The approximate, average duration of the ARIC Visit 7 examination is 5 hours, excluding the hearing tests administered small subset of study participants.